unloquer/AQAAPP/README.md

 see more [here](https://gallery.appinventor.mit.edu/?galleryid=bdffdd3d-3b5b-49ba-bf7e-71ba9af0570e)

+### i want to contribute
+Thanks
+you can export unloquer_AQA.aia in [mit app inventor](http://appinventor.mit.edu/) we wait you contribution

 ###  common problems
 Problem :never upload fireware and dont show error log Solution :disconect hc-06 when you upload the fireware